-Every call can make a difference
+Every call makes a difference

 For instance, a fleet of 3,000 trucks resulted in 435 incident reports in 1998.
 Other examples were 283 calls in a six month period for a fleet of 1,330 vehicles, and 15 calls in the same period for a 98 vehicle fleet.
-These may be viewed as relatively low call volumes but did result in substantial reductions in accidents and losses.
+These may be viewed as relatively low call volumes but the result was a substantial reduction in accidents and losses.

-The paper written by Strahilevitz went so far as to recommend that “HMD” stickers be mandatory for all vehicles on the street, including yours and mine.
+The paper written by Strahilevitz went so far as to recommend that “HMD” stickers be mandatory for all vehicles on the street, including our own.
 His logic was that traffic regulation enforcement would be done partly by the public by reporting infractions to a central hub.
 The objective was that each driver could eventually be given a rating, much like eBay rates it’s sellers.
 People would drive more safely knowing they were being monitored by others.
 We’re not sure this idea is the best, but there is some logic to it.

 Windshieldink modernizes the “HMD” program

 Fleet vehicles registering with Windshieldink enables public driver complaints to be emailed directly to the company designate.
-The email identifies the license plate of that fleet vehicle and can include a GPS location link within the message.
+The email identifies the license plate of the fleet vehicle and can include a GPS location link within the message.
 Drivers may not like being critiqued or told that they’re parked in the wrong place, however it is all for the public good.